cartesi/docs/cartesi-rollups/core-concepts/architecture.md

 - The application frontend can fetch proofs for specific outputs within a closed epoch.

-- These proofs can be used to validate outputs on-chain, such as validating notices or executing vouchers.
+- These proofs can validate outputs on-chain, such as validating notices or executing vouchers.

 ## Introducing Dave — an interactive fraud-proof system